-(1) During the year, there were revision in total floor area of the property which were determined by the independent valuer.
+(1) In 2019, there were revision in total floor area of the property which were determined by the independent valuer.
 Total carrying amount of \$2,394,390 has been reclassified to 'property, plant and equipment'.

 Investment property is recorded at cost less depreciation and any fair value increase/decrease is not recognised.